Outdoor lighting principles in idTech4, using parallel lights

-In the previous tutorial, Doom 3 lighting principles, we ran through what is effectively a method for 'indoor' lighting using the default 'point' light setup; i.e. lighting that makes use of there being a number of light sources available which illuminate a scene using standard volumetric point lighting (more on this later).
+In the previous tutorial, "Lighting principles in idTech games", we ran through what is effectively a process applicable largely to 'indoor' lighting using the default 'point' light setup; i.e. lighting that makes use of there being a number of light sources available which illuminate a scene using standard volumetric point lighting (more on this later).

 The same principle gets tricky to use for 'outdoor' scenes precisely because it is based on Doom 3's standard 'point' lights; what outdoor scenes need is 'area light(ing)', but as Doom 3 doesn't have that, this tutorial will discuss a method to approximate it using what's available.